ebizzity/ExpressRouteTraining/README.md

         megaport-mve-97884#
         ```

-**Step #4 - Build VPN connection between Simulated On-Prem Environment and Megaport**
+## 5. Build VPN connection between Simulated On-Prem Environment and Megaport

 1. We need some information from the VPN Gateway.
 Go to the Azure portal and get the Public IP Address we are going to leverage for the connection as well as the BGP peering IP address.